National Theatre productions to be streamed for free on YouTube

 Audiences around the world can stream NT Live productions for free via YouTube

-The National Theatre has announced plans to stream NT Live shows for free on YouTube.
+The National Theatre is streaming NT Live shows for free on YouTube.

 From Thursday 2 April, a number of productions previously screened in cinemas globally as a part of National Theatre Live will be made available to watch for free.

-The first will be Richard Bean's One Man Two Guvnors featuring a Tony Award-winning performance from James Corden.
-All the productions will be free and screened live every Thursday at 7.00pm UK time and will then be available on demand for seven days on the NT's YouTube channel.
+All the productions will be screened live every Thursday at 7.00pm UK time and will then be available on demand for seven days on the NT's YouTube channel.

-On 9 April there will be a streamed performance of Sally Cookson's Jane Eyre, Bryony Lavery's Treasure Island adaptation starring Arthur Darvill on 16 April and Twelfth Night with Tamsin Greig on 23 April.
+Bryony Lavery's Treasure Island adaptation starring Patsy Ferran and Arthur Darvill will be streamed on 16 April and Twelfth Night with Tamsin Greig on 23 April.
 Further tiles are to be announced.

 Lisa Burger said: "Our ambition at the National Theatre is to create work which is challenging, entertaining and inspiring and we're committed to continuing that through these difficult times.
 I'm thrilled that we're able to fulfil this ambition in a different way through our collaboration with YouTube.
 I am exceptionally proud of the team at the National Theatre for working so hard to create NATIONAL THEATRE AT HOME and also to the rights holders who have been so supportive of this new initiative allowing us to bring theatre to households right across the world.